core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager MAY indicate which of such approaches are used in the group, as part of the group communication policies signalled to candidate group members upon their group joining.

 If a server has recently lost the mutable Security Context, e.g. due to a reboot, the server has also to establish an updated Security Context before resuming to send protected messages to the group (see {{ssec-loss-mutable-context}}).
-Since this results in deriving a new Sender Key for its Sender Context, the server does not reuse the same pair (key, nonce), even when using the Partial IV of (old re-injected) requests to protect the corresponding responses.
+Since this results in deriving a new Sender Key for its Sender Context, the server does not reuse the same pair (key, nonce), even when using the Partial IV of (old re-injected) requests to build the AEAD nonce for protecting the corresponding responses.

 ## Best-Effort Synchronization ## {#ssec-synch-best-effort}

-Upon receiving a group request from a client, a server does not take any action to synchronize with the sender sequence number of that client.
+Upon receiving a group request from a client, a server does not take any action to synchronize with the Sender Sequence Number of that client.
 This provides no assurance at all as to message freshness, which can be acceptable in non-critical use cases.

-With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use the sender sequence number as Partial IV.
-Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response.
+With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its Sender Sequence Number as Partial IV when protecting a response.
+Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response to that request.

 ## Baseline Synchronization ## {#ssec-synch-baseline}

-Upon receiving a group request from a given client for the first time, a server initializes its last-seen Sender Sequence Number in its Recipient Context associated to that client.
+Upon receiving a group request from a given client for the first time, a server initializes the last-seen Sender Sequence Number associated to that client in its corresponding Recipient Context.
 The server may also drop the group request without delivering it to the application.
 This method provides a reference point to identify if future group requests from the same client are fresher than the last one received.

 A replay time interval exists, between when a possibly replayed or delayed message is originally transmitted by a given client and the first authentic fresh message from that same client is received.
 This can be acceptable for use cases where servers admit such a trade-off between performance and assurance of message freshness.

-With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its own Sender Sequence Number as Partial IV.
-Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response.
+With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its Sender Sequence Number as Partial IV when protecting a response.
+Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response to that request.

 ## Challenge-Response Synchronization ## {#ssec-synch-challenge-response}